Curriculum Guide · Courses

 Professor Aradhana Kumar-Capoor

 LL.M Course 876 (cross-listed) | 3 credit hours

 An introductory survey course examining transactional and litigation issues faced by international businesses.
 The goal of this course is to familiarize students with the broad scope of issues affecting international business prior to the students choosing other courses for further specialization and to introduce students to analytical tools used by lawyers who advise on matters related to international business.
 Topics will include the international sale of goods (including letters of credit), international contract issues, cross-border financings (including letters of credit and bank financings),and international investments.
 Litigation topics will be related to the transactional issues covered and will include a special emphasis on contract rights and remedies, choice of law, choice of forum, and international arbitration.

 Recommended: International Law I: Introduction to International Law; a course in Finance or Securities Regulation.

-Students may not receive credit for both this course and International Business Transactions and International Dispute Resolution or the J.D. course, International Business Transactions.
+Students may not receive credit for both this course and International Business Transactions and International Dispute Resolution or the J.D. courses, International Business Transactions or International Economic Law.